How The ATG Split Squat Ended My Injury Struggles

-The main solution suggested by Ben Patrick in the ATG program, was for me was to start doing the ATG split squat to improve my ankle mobility.
+The main solution suggested by Ben Patrick in the ATG program was for me to start doing the ATG split squat to improve my ankle mobility.
+Ankle mobility is associated with poor performance and increased injury risk due to the fact you cannot cushion your landing as well.

-This exercise works really well because it puts you in a position where you are under tension and your knees are over you toes .
-Having your knees over your toes is famously know as the position which puts you the largest risk of injury, for this reason the ‘knees over toes’ position is very much avoided.
+This exercise works really well because it puts you in a position where you are under tension and your knees are over your toes.
+Having your knees over your toes is famously known as the position that puts you at the largest risk of injury, for this reason, the ‘knees over toes’ position is very much avoided.
 However, what happens when you train in this position is that you start to train all the muscles around your knee to deal with stress.

 The ATG split squat uses one of the principles from the ATG program called ‘strength through length’.
 What this means is that you strengthen a muscle through the full range of motion possible at the joint.
-This means that through the whole movement that the knee can do- you strengthen through that whole movement, this is what we call BULLETPROOFING YOUR KNEES.
+This means that you strengthen through the full range of motion of the knee joint, this is what Ben calls bullet-proofing your knees.

-The overall benefits of the ATG split squat:
+Overview of the benefits of the ATG split-squat:

 Increasing your hip flexor flexibility/mobility